 “You guys know the plan,” I emphasized.
 “We’re not here to win a war.
 You just need to keep the fighting away from Evanor and I so that we can close the portal.”

 The plan was simple enough.
 I was going to put an energy shield around the portal, which Evanor and I would feed with aether.
 As the rift fed on the shield, it would stabilize, and then Evanor and I would force the shield to close around the rift.
 It would slowly shrink down in response.
 It would be like using a zipper to close it up.

 “So Kekel and Thomas are going to stir up chaos, and I’m just healing?”
 Appoleon asked.

 “The energy that it’s going to take for Evanor and I to pull this off is immense.
 You’re going to have to fuel us with some of that luminary-powered energy.”

 “Excellent.
 Everyone get into positions.
 Let’s make this happen.”

 It was about to take me out when Appoleon’s own protective shield surrounded me in glowing light.
-I glanced at the paladin, who only smiled back.
-With no time to waste, I turned all my attention to the mana shield.
+I glanced at the paladin, who smiled back.
+With no time to waste, I turned all my attention to the enery shield.
 I placed it around the rift, and I immediately felt a great pull from the portal as it tried to vacuum out the pressure.
-With nothing more to pull on inside the shield, the rift started to shrink in size, but as it did so the pressure within the shield started to intensify.
-I pressed on with all of my might as the rift grew smaller and smaller inside it’s containment.
-I could feel my powerbeign stripped from me like a bathtub would be drained of water.
-I could feel my energy swirling into the vortex as it tugged and tore at the mana shield I was generating.
+With nothing more to pull on inside the shield, the rift started to shrink in size, but as it did so, the pressure within the shield started to intensify.
+I fought that pressure with all of my might as the rift grew smaller and smaller inside it’s containment.
+I could feel my own energy being stripped from me like a bathtub would be drained of water.

 “It’s working, Sionis!”
 Appoleon shouted in the distance.
 “You’re doing great!”